 Tips for Bicycling Monterey County© is an online guide provided free for personal use.
-This guide and the information throughout this site comprise nearly 300 posts and over 65 webpages of bicycling information, useful to residents and visitors.
+This guide and the information throughout this site comprise over 340 posts and over 65 webpages of bicycling information, useful to residents and visitors.
 Please respect copyright.

 The 20+ sections of Tips for Bicycling Monterey County are accessed by individual menu tabs, in either of two ways:

 - via the list on the opening page (click here); or

 - by scrolling down the right-hand panel of this website.

 HER Helmet Thursdays participating business owner Dan Vitanza of Pino’s Cafe hops on a bike himself, so he knows firsthand the benefits of biking.
 Not sure about bike routes?
 We’re happy to help.
 Here’s one example: identifying downtown landmarks.